National Committee for Counter Trafficking

-The National Committee for Counter Trafficking (NCCT) is a national mechanism for coordinating and gathering information about the efforts of ministries, institutions, national and international NGOs, private sector, and other stakeholders to collaborate for combating human trafficking in transparent, accountable and high effective manner responding to the commitment of the Government to suppress trafficking in person (TIP).
-The mechanism plays crucial roles for providing opportunity to government, civil society organizations, development partners, and other public sectors for fighting against human trafficking, labor exploitation in Cambodia in close cooperation.
+The National Committee for Counter Trafficking (NCCT) is a national mechanism in Cambodia for coordinating and gathering information about the efforts of ministries, institutions, national and international NGOs, the private sector, and other stakeholders to collaborate for combating human trafficking in a transparent, accountable and effective manner, responding to the commitment of the government to suppress trafficking in persons (TIP).
+The mechanism provides opportunities for government, civil society organizations, development partners, and other public sectors to fight against human trafficking and labor exploitation in Cambodia in close cooperation.